A- Z Guide

 D

-• Dinner: Served each day between 6.30pm and 8.00pm in Food for Thought.
+• Dinner: Served each day between 600pm and 7.15pm to Residents only at Food for Thought.
 We always have a vegetarian option and can cater to special dietary needs if given advanced warning.
-Dinner is open to both residents and non-residents.

 • Disabled access: See Accessibility and Aid equipment above.